 Once you’ve familiarized yourself with where and when to test, it’s time to get going with your kit!

-Below, you’ll find in-depth videos explaining how to use the different tools that come with your Freshwater Explorer kit.
+Below, you’ll find an in-depth video explaining how to use the different tools that come with your Freshwater Explorer kit.

 1. Get to know your equipment